ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 #### On your local installation

-It is possible to roll the multiworld locally, using a local Archipelago installation.
-This is done by entering the installation directory of the Archipelago installation (usually C:\ProgramData\Archipelago) and placing each YAML file in the `Players` folder.
+It is possible to generate the multiworld locally, using a local Archipelago installation.
+This is done by entering the Archipelago installation folder (usually C:\ProgramData\Archipelago) and placing each YAML file in the `Players` folder.
 If the folder does not exist then it can be created manually.
 The files here should not be compressed.

 After filling the `Players` folder, the `ArchipelagoGenerate.exe` program should be run in order to generate a multiworld.
 The output of this process is placed in the `output` folder (usually named something like `AP_XXXXX.zip`).